pytorch/examples/vae/README.md

 # Basic VAE Example

-This is an improved implementation of the paper [Stochastic Gradient VB and the Variational Auto-Encoder](http://arxiv.org/abs/1312.6114) by Kingma and Welling.
+This is an improved implementation of the paper [Auto-Encoding Variational Bayes](http://arxiv.org/abs/1312.6114) by Kingma and Welling.
 It uses ReLUs and the adam optimizer, instead of sigmoids and adagrad.
 These changes make the network converge much faster.

 ```bash